Kointaker/Centurion/README.md

 -Search for auth/verification codes
 -List messages

-Centurion needs gmail access to:
+Centurion as of nowneeds gmail access to:
 -View your email messages and settings
 -Manage drafts and send emails